-Parnassos Mountain | Arachova | Home of the Muses
+Parnassos Mountain | The Sacred Home of the Muses and the Mystical Parnassism

-Parnassos is a mountain in Central Greece that lies above the sacred area of Delphi and hosts the famous ski resort Arachova, and which offers scenic views of the surrounding olive groves and countryside.
-According to the Greek mythology, Parnassos was sacred to Dionysos and Apollo, and was the home of the Muses.
+Parnassos is a mountain in Central Greece that lies above the sacred area of Parnassos Delphi and hosts the famous ski resort Parnassos Arachova, and which offers scenic views of the surrounding olive groves and countryside.
+According to the Greek mythology, Parnassos Greece was sacred to Dionysos and Apollo, and was the home of the Muses.

 Parnassos is one of the largest mountainous zones of the Greek mainland and one of the highest mountains of Greece.
 It lies within three municipalities, Viotia, Fthiotida and Fokida.
 Its altitude is 2,457 meters (highest peak: Liakouras).
 Adjacent mountains are Giona and Kirfe.

-In 1938, due to the biodiversity of the mountain (flora and fauna), authorities decided the establishment of the National Park of Parnassos (or Parnassus).
+In 1938, due to the biodiversity of the mountain (flora and fauna), authorities decided the establishment of the Parnassos National Park (or Parnassus).
 The Park includes a landscape of 36,000 acres on the mountainous region between Delphi, Arachova and Agoriani.
 Endemic species are: Cephalonian fir tree, Parnassian peony, prey birds, wolves, boars, badgers and weasels.